-Apply for funding and Hillel support to host a Shabbat or holiday meal or gathering for you and up to 9 friends, or design a program or ongoing initiative.
-Whether you want to host a Shabbat picnic dinner, a socially distant Yom Kippur Break Fast, or a Hanukkah candle lighting; form a Jewish meditation group; organize a Jewish themed poetry slam; or have another idea that interests you – our Jew-It-Yourself (JIY) grants are for you!
+Apply for funding and Hillel support to host a Shabbat or holiday meal or gathering for you and friends, student groups, your fraternity or sorority, or design a program or ongoing initiative.
+Whether you want to host a Shabbat picnic dinner, a Yom Kippur Break Fast, or a Hanukkah candle lighting; form a Jewish meditation group; want to cook your family recipe for friends; or have another idea that interests you – our Jew-It-Yourself (JIY) grants are for you!
 We’ll provide funds and supplies, and work with you to help make your meal or other idea possible.

 - Submit the application below for a Shabbat meal no later than Sunday night preceding your Friday meal.

-- Within 1 week after the event, fill out a reimbursement form to submit your attendance list, receipts, and photos.
+- Within 1 week of hosting, fill out a reimbursement form to submit your attendance list, receipts, and photos.
 You will receive a confirmation email.

 - Your reimbursement will be processed and sent within 2 weeks of your reimbursement submission.

 Questions?
 Please be in touch with Assistant Director, Hannah Rubin-Schlansky at firstname.lastname@example.org.

 How much money can I apply for?

 As is common with grant applications, we ask you to be intentional about what you are requesting and apply for what you need, and we will let you know what we are able to fund!

 Shabbat JIYs: there are two options!
 An $8 stipend per person to help you order in from your favorite restaurant or buy ingredients and supplies to cook dinner (please keep your receipts!)
 OR catered meals from Kohn's including an entree, 1-2 sides, and dessert.
 Hillel will supply you with grape juice, challah, tea lights and paper goods and utensils.